the stoke races

 intentional course design

 Every mile is placed on purpose.
 No filler loops, no novelty detours, no manufactured difficulty.
 The Roxborough courses favor continuity and flow — long runnable stretches balanced with technical sections that reward focus and patience.
-If you train honestly, the course meets you honestly.

 A dirt trail running through grassy hills under a partly cloudy sky with mountains in the distance.